P-aladine/Bossrush/README.md

 #### The Magician
 -	Lonely little girl
 -	Cerberus
--	Abandoned town
 -	Boss commands 3 dogs with each their own hp that attack player and defend boss.
 -	Dogs have claw and rush attacks and at 50% hp they shoot fireballs.
 -	At 50% hp of boss, remaining dogs fuse together to become Cerberus (when no dogs, boss revives them).
 A bigger, stronger and faster dog.
 -	Cerberus now breathes fire too and adds fire element to previous attacks.
 -	At 25% hp of boss manifests shackles that lock player and Cerberus to limit player’s movement, can be destroyed by kicking a few times.
 #### The High Priestess
--	Elves archers
--	Forest
+-	Mowgli
+-	Fairy queen and fairies
--	Elves keep healing each other need to burn tree/destroy well.
+-	Keep healing each other need to burn tree/destroy well and stop healing.
 #### The Empress
 -	Serial killer artist
 -	Peacock with eye feathers